Copperheads open FCBL season with 10-1 win

-CARMICHAELS -- Justin Schrader didn't look like he missed a beat Tuesday night after a long hiatus away from the Fayette County Baseball League, pitching Carmichaels to a season-opening 10-1 victory over the visiting Fayette Raiders.
+CARMICHAELS — Justin Schrader didn’t look like he missed a beat after a long hiatus away from the Fayette County Baseball League, pitching Carmichaels to a season-opening 10-1 victory over the visiting Fayette Raiders on June 8.

 And, the stellar performance was on his birthday, to boot.